Tennessee: What you need to know

 From the Great Smoky Mountains to the Mississippi River, Tennessee stands out as a center of culture, entertainment, natural beauty and innovation.
 The Volunteer State's musical heritage stretches from Beale Street in Memphis to the Grand Ole Opry in Nashville and made it a natural location for companies such as fabled instrument maker Gibson.
-These sites and sounds are only a few of the reason millions of people also choose Tennessee as a vacation destination.
-The best places to live in Tennessee include Franklin, which ranked No. 15 on Livability.com's 2017 List.
+These sites and sounds are only a few of the reasons millions of people also choose Tennessee as a vacation destination.

-The University of Tennessee, with its flagship campus in Knoxville, anchors the state's vast higher education system.
+The University of Tennessee, with its flagship campus in Knoxville, anchors the state's vast higher education system, which includes Tennessee Technological University and its highly regarded engineering program.
 Vanderbilt University in Nashville one of the nation's top research universities.

 - Good schools, a thriving job market and plenty of recreational opportunities are just a few reasons to call Tennessee home.